cl270/Phoenix-Yelp-Restaurant-Heatmap/README.md

 Finally, the average number of stars given by reviews of other restaurants in the area was also taken into account, representing consumer satisfaction with their choices in the area - the lower the average review, the more likely consumers would be willing to try a new option.

+The data were queried from a locally run SQL Server (via SQL Server Management Studio).

 ## Use

 The program gives the user the option to weight these three influencing factors.
 The restaurant's location is entered via a latitude longitude coordinate pair.